delta-io/delta/kernel/README.md

 ```

 # API Guarantees
 **Note: This project is currently in "preview" and all APIs are currently unstable.
-It is cuurrently meant for testing and providing feedback (see below) to the project authors.**
+It is currently meant for testing and providing feedback (see below) to the project authors.**

 The Java API docs are available [here](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/index.html).
 Only the classes and interfaces documented here are considered as public APIs with backward compatibility guarantees (when marked as Stable APIs).
 All other classes and interfaces available in the JAR are considered as private APIs with no stability guarantees.